GPyTorch: Blackbox Matrix-Matrix Gaussian Process Inference with GPU Acceleration

 \paragraph{Conjugate gradients, the Lanczos tridiagonalization algorithm,} and their relatives are methods from numerical linear algebra for computing linear solves and solving eigenvalue problems \emph{without explicitly computing a matrix}.
 These techniques have been around for decades, and are covered in popular books and papers \cite{saad2003iterative,golub2012matrix,demmel1997applied,parlett1980new,lanczos1950iteration,datta2010numerical,paige1970practical}.
 These algorithms belong to a broad class of iterative methods known as \emph{Krylov subspace methods}, which access matrices only through matrix-vector multiplies (MVMs).
 Historically, these methods have been applied to solving large numerical linear algebra problems, particularly those involving sparse matrices that afford fast MVMs.

-Recently, a number of papers have explored some of these MVM methods for GP inference \cite{cunningham2008fast,dong2017scalable,murray2009gaussian,saatcci2012scalable,wilson2014thesis,wilson2015kernel,gardner2018product,pleiss2018constant}.
+Recently, a number of papers have used these MVM methods for parts of GP inference \cite{dong2017scalable,cunningham2008fast,murray2009gaussian,saatcci2012scalable,wilson2014thesis,wilson2015kernel,gardner2018product,pleiss2018constant}.
 One key advantage is that MVM approaches can exploit algebraic structure for increased computational efficiencies.
-Notably, the structured kernel interpolation (SKI) method \cite{wilson2015kernel} uses structured kernel matrices with fast MVMs to achieve a remarkable asymptotic complexity. \citet{dong2017scalable} propose MVM methods for computing stochastic estimates of log determinants and their derivatives, using a technique based on Lanczos tridiagonalization \cite{golub2009matrices,ubaru2017fast}.
+Notably, the structured kernel interpolation (SKI) method \cite{wilson2015kernel} uses structured kernel matrices with fast MVMs to achieve a remarkable asymptotic complexity. \citet{dong2017scalable} propose MVM methods for computing stochastic estimates of log determinants and their derivatives using a technique based on Lanczos tridiagonalization \cite{golub2009matrices,ubaru2017fast}.
 We utilize the same log determinant estimator as \citet{dong2017scalable}, except we avoid explicitly using the Lanczos tridiagonalization algorithm which has storage and numerical stability issues \cite{golub2012matrix}.

 \paragraph{Preconditioning} is an effective tool for accelerating the convergence of conjugate gradients.
 These techniques are far too numerous to review adequately here; however, \citet{saad2003iterative} contains two chapters discussing a variety of preconditioning techniques. \citet{cutajar2016preconditioning} explores using preconditioned conjugate gradients for exact GP inference, where they use various sparse GP methods (as well as some classical methods) as preconditioners.
 However, the methods in \citet{cutajar2016preconditioning} do not provide general purpose preconditioners.
 For example, methods like Jacobi preconditioning have no effect when using a stationary kernel \cite{cutajar2016preconditioning,wilson2015thoughts}, and many other preconditioners have $\bigomega{n^{2}}$ complexity, which dominates the complexity of most scalable GP methods.